minsing-jin/minsing-Jin/README.md

 ## 🚀 About Me

-- 🍚 I am co-founder of Rice-Bobb foundation, which is non-commercial open-source foundation in AI field.
+- 🍚 I am a co-founder of Rice-Bobb foundation, which is a non-commercial open-source foundation in the AI field.
-- 🌱 I’m currently learning: Computer Science, Implementation LLM Application in various domain.
+- 🌱 I’m currently learning: Computer Science, Implementation of LLM Application in various domains.
-- 📫 I have and expeirence of building AI opensource project, classical ML and llm application.
+- 📫 I have experience in building an AI open-source project, classical ML, and LLM applications.

 #### 📒 My archives